aaachen/aaachen.github.io/content/notes/Incentive.md

 Maybe I'm an idealist to the core, but I always try to remind myself that money is only a bearer (and therefore a proxy) to value.
 That is, while almost everything requires / can be made transactional with money, money *by itself* does not entirely make up for why we do things for one another.
 A provider provides service to another (say, teaching English), because, well, both the provider and the consumers see certain *intrinsic value* in that service.

 There has to be a mover other than money, cultural in some way.
 At least it makes me happy in believing that and aligning my personal values in the things I do.
-It's hollowing for me to operate entirely off of monetary incentives, if there's nothing for that money to *convert to* - [[Value conversion problem]]
+It's hollowing for me to operate entirely off of monetary incentives, if there's nothing for that money to [[Value conversion problem|convert to]]

 Examples: volunteering, public goods, building things, [[Play]]
 - [[Open source]] as a public good?
 Gift economy?